AlisonZa/ci-cd-machine-learning/README.md

 ECR_REPOSITORY_NAME
 ```

-## Code Maintenance Guide
+## 4. Code Maintenance Guide

 ### New Data

-1. In `schemas\data_structure.py` adapt the data_validation rules
+1. In `schemas\data_structure.py` update the data_validation rules

-2. Run the following code to create the statistics references to your dataframe
+2. Run the following code to create the reference_stats to your dataframe

 ```python
 # TODO: Update this according to your dataset